PyAr/tutorial/original/datastructures.rst

    Return the number of times *x* appears in the list.

-.. method:: list.sort(key=None, reverse=False)
+.. method:: list.sort()
    :noindex:

-   Sort the items of the list in place (the arguments can be used for sort customization, see :func:`sorted` for their explanation).
+   Sort the items of the list in place.

 .. method:: list.reverse()